EmilStenstrom/friendlybit/posts/2006-12-12-dear-justin-timberlake.md

 Anyway, the idea is that I will teach you what I know about web development right there.
 You get a free course from a famous blogger (oh well, semi-famous in small parts of Sweden).
 The languages used are not hard to learn, don't worry about that, they are designed to be easy.
 You're a smart guy, so I'm sure it will go smooth.
 After the first day you will know all about structuring your site, after a week you'll be able to reconstruct your current site with modern technology.
 After that there's no limit.

 When you've mastered web development we'll add a final twist.
 Accidentally, we'll reveal what you've been up to for the few paparazzi that are still following you.
 The headlines will be huge: "Justin Timberlake learns secret web arts" and "New way to grow your fan base: Justin explains".
 It will be great, and the media will go crazy!
 So, what do you think?
-Send me an e-mail at <em@kth.se> if you're interested.
+Send me an e-mail at <emil@emilstenstrom.se> if you're interested.

 Or, you could just hire someone good (ask for web standards and accessibility)… But what fun would that be?